offchan42/HoNNeT-web/README.md

 It contains the files required to run the web inside Heroku.
 I use Vue.js, Bulma.io and Flask as web technology stack.

-The only file for the web is at `templates/index.html`.
+The only file for web interface is `templates/index.html`.
 It contains heavy use of Jinja2 templating, Bulma.io CSS classes, and Vue.js scripting.

 ## Requirements